chus-git/php-execution-tracker/README.md

 A PHP library to track the execution of a process.
 It allows you to track the time difference between processes, debug, logs, warnings and errors.

-> This library is still in development and is not ready for production.
+> Important: Currently, I use this same library in production, but it is still subject to potential significant changes due to the early version it is in.

 ## Usage